 However, with Theodoric firmly in control of Ravenna and most of Italy, few dared speak out too firmly against Arianism.
 Theodoric initially mostly tolerated other beliefs and doctrines.
 However, during his reign, Ravenna was mostly divided into Arian and Orthodox (later Roman Catholic) sections.
 Each had their own churches, baptisteries, and other religious sites for separate worship.

-The conflict between Arianism and Orthodoxy was a major influence on political developments in the fifth and sixth century, as there was no distinction between church and state.
-However, from 540 Ravenna came under the direct control of Constantinople with Arianism increasingly sidelined and eventually banned.
+The conflict between Arianism and Orthodoxy was a major influence on political developments in the fifth and sixth centuries, as there was no distinction between church and state.
+However, from 540, Ravenna came under the direct control of Constantinople with Arianism increasingly sidelined and eventually banned.

-Many Arian iconography was subsequently removed from churches – see for example Sant’Apollinare Nuovo – while others, such as this baptistery was converted to a private oratory.
+Many works depicting Arian iconography were subsequently removed from churches — see, for example, Sant’Apollinare Nuovo — while others, such as this baptistery, were converted to a private oratory.

 The Arian Baptistery in Ravenna was originally part of a cathedral erected by Ostrogothic King Theodoric in the late fifth, early sixth century.
 The church has since been rebuilt smaller.